 The only other camping on the Island is at Bungalow Bay Koala Village.

 Magnetic Island is a dream for hikers.
-Never-ending views of the Coral Sea, blue skies, rocky bays and sandy beaches can be seen on the many walking tracks through thick bushland, dry wattles, eucalypt and rainforest ranging from 30 minutes to 2 days.
-Walking and bicycle are a great way to get around Magnetic Island as the distances between most of the bays are not that far.
+Bushland, dry wattles, eucalypt and rainforest trails look over never-ending views of the Coral Sea, rocky bays and sandy beaches.
+Walking and bicycles are a great way to get around Magnetic Island as the distances between most of the bays are not that far.

 Some Walking Distances

-The Butterfly Walk in Horseshoe Bay, where blue butterflies congregate and rest for winter (June and July) 100 metres.
+The Butterfly Walk in Horseshoe Bay, where blue butterflies congregate and rest for winter (June and July) is a 100 metre walk.

 More information on bushwalking on Magnetic Island